From Name has planted trees for you, Recipient Name.

 During the Vietnam war, the United States used large amounts of defoliants which destroyed large swathes of forests.
 By the end of the war in 1975, estimates put Vietnam's forest coverage at just 17%, down from more than 40% in the 1940s.
-Forest coverage loss was further compounded by a rapidly recovering economy focused on logging and agriculture.
+The loss of forests was further compounded by a rapid economic recovery fuelled by widespread logging and agriculture.

 Ever since, the Vietnamese government has been working hard to bring back their country's forests.
 Today, Vietnam's forest coverage is just over 40%, and new initiatives from the government are protecting and conserving more and more trees.

 Vietnam continues to plant trees as a strategy to protect itself from the impacts of climate change.
-Restoring mangroves are helping to protect against sea-level rise and intensifying tropical storms, while planting more trees inland helps reduce pollution and greenhouse gas emissions.
+Restoring mangrove ecosystems is helping to protect against sea-level rise and intensifying tropical storms, while planting more trees inland is helping bolster sustainable livelihoods through agroforestry, while reducing pollution and greenhouse gas emissions.

 Forests are an essential part of our planet’s carbon and water cycles.
 A fully grown tree can release hundreds of liters of water in one day!
 Healthy trees absorb carbon dioxide and keep climate stable.